Tag Archive for: massage therapy

 • Sun Burn

-These conditions do not preclude anyone from receiving a hot stone massage.
+These conditions do not preclude anyone from receiving this type of massage.
 However, we recommend that you disclose this information before your session.

 If your trained massage therapist does not think you are a good candidate for hot stone massage, there are many other treatments and therapies at The Spa’ah in Conway, Arkansas that can alleviate almost any ailment.
 You can view our full list of services here.